 - It is important to maintain a euthyroid state throughout pregnancy, especially during the first trimester.

-- Measure TFTs during the first, second and third trimesters.
-There is continuing debate as to whether there is a need to screen pregnant women for thyroid disorders.
+- Measure TFTs during the first, second and third trimesters for all pregnant women with known hypothyroidism.
+There is continuing debate as to whether there is a need to screen all pregnant women for thyroid disorders.

 - Levothyroxine dose may need to be increased by more than 50% during pregnancy.
 The dose can usually be reduced postpartum.

-- Myxoedema coma is seen mostly in elderly patients and is associated with a high mortality rate.
+- Myxoedema coma is seen mostly in elderly patients and is associated with a mortality rate between 20% and 50%.

 - Patients may be on treatment for hypothyroidism or be previously undiagnosed.